Table of contents

-Blincyto is a medicine used to treat a blood cancer called B-precursor acute lymphoblastic leukaemia (ALL) in patients above 1 year of age when the cancer has come back (relapsed) or has not improved with previous treatment (refractory).
+Blincyto is a medicine used to treat a blood cancer called B-precursor acute lymphoblastic leukaemia (ALL) in patients above one year of age when the cancer has come back (relapsed) or has not improved with previous treatment (refractory).
+It can also be used in these patients as part of ‘consolidation therapy’, to improve the remission.

 First published: 07/12/2015